Before You Go…

 Instead, send a free subscription to your own personally branded magazine.
 Why?
 Because it meets all the criteria necessary to generate a continuous stream of referrals:

-- They are branded in 6 key locations with your image, your business, and your contact information, which means every time someone sees your magazine they see you, and you become increasingly familiar, trusted, and most importantly, remembered.
+• They are branded in 6 key locations with your image, your business, and your contact information, which means every time someone sees your magazine, they see you, and you become increasingly familiar, trusted, and most importantly, remembered.

 Here’s how these magazines work.
-The week they arrive at your recipients homes, you call them.
+The week they arrive at your recipients’ homes, you call them.
 (If you can’t call them all, call your best clients.)
 Ask if they received your magazine and what they thought of it.
 This next part is key—before you make your calls, check your database for information about each client, then find something in the magazine that matches up with each client’s interests.
 (Don’t worry, these magazines are designed to include something for everyone.)
 Tell your client that when you saw the article about X, it made you think of them because you know they X.

-Let me offer you a few quick examples of how your conversations can go:
+Here are a few quick examples of how your conversations can go:

 With every call, if a conversation develops, that’s great.
 If not, don’t force it.
 Just let them know you appreciate them for being a client; if there’s anything they or someone they know needs, they should call you; and that you’ll be in touch again in a few months just to check in.
 THAT’S IT.
 This is not the time to sell them anything.
 Your only goal is to make contact.